 With so much to do, travelers that only have a day will want to visit nearby Columbia State Historic Park just north of Sonora.

-With every season, a natural beauty is brought to Sonora, but the weather is best spring through fall, with the most popular time being spring with its pretty wildflowers and striking colors.
+With every season, a natural beauty is brought to Sonora, but the weather is the best spring through fall, with the most popular time being spring with its pretty wildflowers and striking colors.

 However, during the winter and summer, visitors can partake in the cadre of outdoor activities located just outside the city and in the nearby Stanislaus National Forest.